 U.S. Centers for Disease Control and Prevention.
 Teen Substance Use and Risks.
 Retrieved April 2019 from https://www.cdc.gov/features/teen-substance-use/index.html

 Positive Psychology Program.
 What is Evidence-Based Therapy: 3 EBT Interventions.
-August 17, 1028 Retrieved April 2019 from from https://positivepsychologyprogram.com/evidence-based-therapy/
+August 17, 1028 Retrieved April 2019 from https://positivepsychologyprogram.com/evidence-based-therapy/